replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.21, 1.22, 1.23, 1.24, and 1.25

 ### New Features {#new-features-1-91-0}
-* Standardize UI design for troubleshoot.
-* Redesign Config page to standardize the look of Admin Console.
+* Updates the Troubleshoot and Config pages to standardize the look of admin console.

 ### Improvements {#improvements-1-91-0}
 * Updates the kotsadm base image to `debian:bullseye-slim` to resolve CVE-2022-29458 with high severity.

 ### Bug Fixes {#bug-fixes-1-91-0}
-* fixes an issue where kots would automatically redirect to the login page from the Snapshot Restore Complete page.
+* Fixes an issue where the app manager automatically redirected to the login page after a snapshot was restored successfully, which could have prevented users from knowing the outcome of the restore.

 ## 1.90.0